johnwargo/johnwargo-static-11ty/src/posts/2024/google-cloud-multiple-functions.md

 {% image "src/images/2024/windows-file-explorer-gcp-functions.png", "Windows File Explorer showing the project folder", "image-full" %}

-I made the whole folder (with each of the Functions folders) into a git repository and published the project to GitHub.
+I made the whole folder (containing the different Functions folders) into a git repository and published the project to GitHub.
 In Visual Studio code, I navigate to each folder using the terminal to code, test, and deploy each function individually.
 This is slightly annoying, but at least I have everything in one GitHub project so I can easily work on my functions project on different development systems.

+## Automating Deployment of Multiple Google Cloud Functions

 What I needed though was a way to publish all of my functions together with one command.
 The Firebase CLI offers this, but the Google Cloud CLI does not.
 I could work on each function until they were all tested and ready to go, then execute this one command to publish all of them.